Bad Boy's 10th Anniversary... The Hits

-Bad Boy's 10th Anniversary...The Hits is a 2004 compilation album by Bad Boy Records.
+Bad Boy's 10th Anniversary...The Hits is the second greatest hits album released by Bad Boy Records and Universal Records on March 9, 2004.
 The only single released was "Victory 2004", a remix of P. Diddy's "Victory" off No Way Out.
 Victory 2004 featured The Notorious B.I.G. (his 2 verses from the original Victory), Busta Rhymes, 50 Cent & Lloyd Banks.
 For reasons unknown, the censored versions of "Hypnotize" and "Mo Money Mo Problems" appear on the uncensored version of the album.